robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingUserKeywords.rst

 and `--flattenkeywords`__ commandline options also support selecting keywords by tag, and new usages for keywords tags are possibly added in later releases.

-Similarly as with `test case tags`_, user keyword tags with a `robot-` prefix are reserved__ for special features by Robot Framework itself.
-Users should thus not use any tag with a `robot-` prefix unless actually activating the special functionality.
+Similarly as with `test case tags`_, user keyword tags with `robot-` and `robot:` prefixes are reserved__ for special features by Robot Framework itself.
+Users should thus not use any tag with these prefixes unless actually activating the special functionality.

 __ `Removing keywords`_
 __ `Flattening keywords`_